NathanHinthorne/bird-identifier-app/README.md

 ## 3rd Party Libraries

-This app uses Firebase for the following features:
+- Firebase

   - Authentication

     - User authentication is handled through Firebase Authentication.
     - Users can sign up, log in, and log out.
     - User passwords are hashed and salted for security.
     - User authentication is required to access the app.

   - Database

     - Realtime Database to store birds identified by each user, along with info about each bird.
     - Firestore to store all bird images, descriptions, etc.

+- Geocode
+  - Reverse geolocation to get region from user's latitude and longitude.

 ## Future Plans

 - Center the app around personalization features to make it feel like a bird "journal".
 This is a major part of what separates it from apps like Merlin.
   - Add ability for user to write their own short description of a bird that will show up in the life list.
 This will allow users to add their own personal experiences with the bird.
-- Cache all regional birds in user's file system to allow offline use.
+- Cache all regional birds in user's file system (Directory.Data) to allow offline use.
-  - Either use the [sqlite capacitor plugin](https://github.com/capacitor-community/sqlite) and phone's storage for that, or connect Firebase directly to android (instead of the current web mode) and then use Firebase's offline storage. [capacitor@preference](https://www.npmjs.com/package/@capacitor/preferences) might also work, but it's meant for lightweight data and not an entire db.
+  - Use the [sqlite capacitor plugin](https://github.com/capacitor-community/sqlite) and phone's storage for that.
+  - For audio files, transition to Dropbox and its API.
+Only access the API when a user needs to download a new region of birds.
+Cache all data dropbox provides so we don't have unnecessary usage of the API.
+  - An offline mode implies all the data will be offline, and will only connect when downloading new data.
+This requires old code that interacts with the data to be rewritten.
+This situation could be avoided with Firebase's offline database support for Android (app currently uses web version), but SQLite is a viable solution too, especially since it means I can store large files without worrying about Firebase's API limits.
 - Create "forgot password" recovery feature with Firebase.
 - Create change email feature with Firebase.
 - Re-train ML audio model to improve accuracy.